 To get the most from your indica dominant Cheese weed plant, maintain a temperature of 70–80°F indoors.
 Most indicas remain short as they grow, but some cheesy cannabis can reach 6.5 feet tall.
 If you’re limited on space, implement topping or use a ScrOG net to make the most of the small area.

-If you don’t have much room and want a tiny cultivar, Royal Queen Seeds Cheese auto develops into a compact Cheese strain—ideal for closet grows.
+If you don’t have much room and want a tiny cultivar, autoflower Cheese CBD seeds are ideal for closet grows.
+Besides, this product is not only fast flowering but can boast an impressive 1:2 THC to CBD ratio and a good example of high CBD seeds.
+They are the undisputed champions of the medical marijuana world.
 Watch out for their bushy nature, as with all cheddar-like strains.
 Prune to promote airflow and maximize bud production.

 Plant your Cheese seeds outdoors and let them reach for the skies.
 In the open, crops prefer a Mediterranean or Continental climate but can withstand harsh weather if needed.